 - Longie the tail is longer still but still shorter than the average cat’s tail

-The tail is an important tool to help keep kitty balanced when he walks along a fence.
-The cat uses the tail as a counterweight; if he looks left, the tail will move in the opposite direction.
+The tail is an important tool to help keep the cat balanced when it walks along a fence.
+The cat uses the tail as a counterweight; if the looks left, the tail will move in the opposite direction.